Writing a press release for your business

 Using the new restaurant opening, below is an example of this in action.

-Who?
-Al’s American Diner
+• Who?
+Al’s American Diner.

-What?
-Opening a new restaurant
+• What?
+Opening a new restaurant.

-Where?
-York city centre
+• Where?
+York city centre.

-When?
-9th August
+• When?
+9th August.

-Why?
+• Why?
 To expand its market and bring a new taste of America to York.

-How?
+• How?
 Al’s American Diner has bought an old retail outlet and spend £100,000 re developing it into an American themed diner.

 Try to incorporate these within the first few paragraphs.
 Editors like to have the most important information right at the top of the page.
 If the reader has to work to find crucial information, it is unlikely you get the response you want from your press release.

-That works for your title too.
-Try to sum up your story in the title.
-For example; ‘Al’s American Diner to open new outlet in York.’
 Once all the vital information has been included, you can then go on to add extra information and build up your story.
 Try to keep your information relevant and work to a rough word count of between 300 and 600 words.

 How to correctly format your release

-Once you have written your press release, you will need to take a look at how it is formatted before you send it out to newspapers.
-Best practise is to supply a simple word document.
+The best practise is to supply a simple Microsoft Word document.
 This ensures any potential publishers will be able to open your attachments, as well as use its content.
 Write your proposed release date along the top, followed by the title of your piece.

 If possible, you should then include an image.
 Images are a great way to get people’s attention.
 Underneath the picture, include a small caption explaining what is happening in the image, or where and when it was taken.